 I have some great recipes to share with you all over the coming weeks.

 Consume alcohol in moderation, it can dehydrate you, and is highly calorific, something to bear in mind if you are less active, alcohol can also suppress your immune system and acts as a mild depressant.
-If you are susceptible to low mood, avoid alcohol for the time being.
+If you are susceptible to low moods, avoid alcohol for the time being.

 Fresh Air and Sleep